 What Can Investors and Tech Companies Do to Minimize IC Misclassification Liability?

-Many new and existing companies have resorted to IC Diagnostics™ to enhance their level of independent contractor compliance and determine whether a group of workers not being treated as employees would pass the applicable tests for independent contractor status under governing state and federal law.
-That proprietary process also offers a number of practical, alternative solutions to enhance compliance with those laws, including restructuring, reclassifying, and redistributing 1099ers, as more fully described in my White Paper on the subject.
+Many new and existing companies have resorted to a process such as IC Diagnostics™ to enhance their level of independent contractor compliance and determine whether a group of workers not being treated as employees would pass the applicable tests for independent contractor status under governing state and federal law.
+That process also offers a number of practical, alternative solutions to enhance compliance with those laws, including restructuring, reclassifying, and redistributing 1099ers, as more fully described in my White Paper on the subject.